undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

 - Once I had fixed all the memory leaks :p, The performance in my purely UI application was very good, Granted my app isnt the most complicated UI in the world but I found it sticking to
 50mb of ram usage and 11mb of video memory usage quite serviceable (while playing a .flac read from a .zip file); It is possible a pure UI implementation in GTK would have consumed less but this is already pretty low
 - Godot encases you in a bubble of cross platform support which is also really nice so I can expect my app which works entirely in Godot to just work ™ on Linux & MacOS maybe even ARM stuff
-- The documentation is amazingly well written (in comparison to the GTK docs, which for the most part teach you how to do the basics then throw the API reference at you) and through, and almost all the parts of the engine are covered to some degree at least.
+- The documentation is amazingly through (in comparison to the GTK docs, which for the most part teach you how to do the basics then throw the API reference at you) and through, and almost all the parts of the engine are covered to some degree at least.
 - The tree node which is exceedingly complicated in GTK, is very very simple in Godot and super usable, It has everything you need in a structure that makes a lot of sense
 - The theme system although I have yet to make full use of it, is very powerful and I imagine it is super useful to design a global look to your program
-- Godot's Drag & Drop support is half decent too within its own window at least
+- Godot's Drag & Drop support is very good within the application window itself, but you can get it to work with foreign apps as well.

 ## Issues I had
 ### UI System